Non-Pharmacologic Relaxation Therapy for In-office ENT Procedures

 NuCalm uses biochemistry, physics and neurophysiology to relax the brain and body, quickly bringing patients to pre-sleep states characterized by deep relaxation.
 It takes less than five minutes to administer the components, which include a topical cream that counteracts adrenaline, microcurrent stimulation patches placed behind each ear, noise-reducing headphones that use neuroacoustic software to bring the patient’s brain waves to a pre-sleep state and eye masks that block visual stimuli and help maintain the relaxation state.

 For the first year the physicians used it, they tracked patients’ self-reported anxiety levels.
-“They had anxiety before the procedure, but none during or after,” says Amber Luong, M.D, PhD, associate professor and research director in the department.
+“They had anxiety before the procedure, but none during or after,” says Amber U. Luong, MD, PhD, associate professor and research director in the department.
 “I’ve actually had a patient fall asleep during a procedure to remove nasal polyps.
 It’s a great complement to local anesthetics.”